substratusai/substratusai.github.io/docs/guides/loading-models.md

 ## Next steps

-- Follow the [Serving Models walkthrough](./serving-models.md) to expose the falcon-7b-instruct model and sent it some prompts.
+- Follow the [serving models walkthrough](./serving-models.md) to launch a model inference server.
-- Follow the [Loading Datasets walkthrough](./loading-datasets.md) so you can finetune model that you loaded with your own dataset
+- Follow the [loading datasets walkthrough](./loading-datasets.md) to prepare a dataset for fine-tuning.
-- Follow the [Finetuning walkthrough](./finetuning-models.md) to finetune a model that you loaded from HuggingFace
+- Follow the [fine-tuning models walkthrough](./finetuning-models.md) to produce a customized model.